India coal imports plunge with Adani, Tata slashing purchases

+Imports fell 47% over the year to about 2.1 million tons, the lowest since at least August 2015

-Imports fell 47% over the year to about 2.1 million tons, the lowest since at least August 2015, data from the Central Electricity Authority show.
-Adani and Tata plants at Mundra on the west coast led the declines
+Imports fell 47% over the year to about 2.1 million tons, the lowest since at least August 2015

 Coal imports by India’s power plants fell to the lowest level in almost six years in July as top buyers Adani Power Ltd. and Tata Power Co.
 Ltd. slashed purchases amid soaring prices.